Frequently Asked Questions

 What is AAC?

-Communication occurs, or can occur, in various ways.
-When someone has complex needs or their speech is difficult to understand, it is crucial that they have access to a personalized, appropriate and well-designed communication system that can be used anywhere and with anyone.
+As we all know, communication occurs or can occur, in various ways.
+When someone has complex needs or their speech is difficult to understand, it is crucial that they have access to a personalized, appropriate, and well-designed communication system that can be used anywhere and with anyone.
 This set of strategies and technology is referred to as the One-Person AAC System.

 Augmentative and Alternative Communication (AAC) is not incompatible with but rather complementary to the rehabilitation of natural speech, and, in addition, it can assist in successful rehabilitation whenever possible.
 There should therefore be no hesitation in introducing it at an early age, as soon as difficulties are observed in the development of spoken language, or shortly after an accident or illness has caused its deterioration.
 There is no evidence that the use of AAC inhibits or interferes with the development or recovery of speech.